 Cuba is so much more than just Havana!
-While Havana is unmissable, far too few visitors to Cuba make it past the capital city on their way to the country’s white-sand beaches, skipping some of the beautiful cities in Cuba with so much to offer travelers.
+Far too few visitors to Cuba make it past the capital city on their way to the country’s white-sand beaches, skipping some of the beautiful cities in Cuba with so much to offer travelers.

 In our guide to these ten best cities in Cuba for travelers, we’ll share the best spots to visit around the country.
 From historic capitals and bustling cities to small cities near national parks for a taste of rural Cuba, we’re sharing the best of the country for your perfect trip to Cuba.